In progress City project

 Disc golf at Lake Aquitaine Park

-The City of Mississauga is installing a new community disc golf course at Lake Aquitaine Park (Ward 9).
+The City of Mississauga is planning a new community disc golf course at Lake Aquitaine Park (Ward 9).

 Background